9 Simple Ways to Make a Heavy Cream Substitute

 Best All-Purpose Heavy Cream Substitute

-Since butter is made of the fat removed from milk, you can make your own heavy cream by adding the fat right back into your milk:
+Since butter is made of the fat removed from milk, you can make your own heavy cream by adding the fat right back into your milk.
+Simply melt 1/4 to 1/3 cup of butter, let it cool, then mix with 3/4 cup whole milk.

 Best for Cooking

-As its name suggests, this coffee companion is half heavy cream, half milk, so it’s considerably less fatty than heavy cream.
+As its name suggests, this coffee companion is half heavy cream, half milk—so it’s considerably less fatty than heavy cream.
 It’s usually more likely to be in your fridge, too.
 You can use this in the 1:1 ratio, or start with about half of the heavy cream called for and work your way up to the full amount as needed.
+This easy swap is a perfect solution when you want to indulge but without all the fat.
+Use it to lighten up potato soup or lobster bisque without sacrificing flavor or fulfillment.

 Best for the Long Haul

-With less than half the liquid of regular milk, this thick, cooked-down milk works well in place of heavy cream in cooking.
+With less than half the liquid of regular milk, this thick, cooked-down milk works well in place of heavy cream in cooking, especially in recipes in which the cream is added as a liquid ingredient.
 Since it’s shelf-stable, you can keep it in the pantry for much longer than heavy cream in the fridge.
-Just keep its slightly toasty, caramel flavor in mind when substituting.
+One cup of heavy cream can be replaced with one cup of evaporated milk, or three-quarters of a cup of milk plus one-third of a cup of butter.

 Best for Reducing Fat